ovn-org/ovn-kubernetes/docs/ci/ci.md

 are used to run a subset of the Kubernetes E2E tests on each pull request.
 The local workflow that controls the test run is located in [ovn-kubernetes/.github/workflows/test.yml](https://github.com/ovn-org/ovn-kubernetes/blob/master/.github/workflows/test.yml).
+They are also run periodically (twice daily) using an OVN-Kubernetes build based on the currently merged code base.

 The following tasks are performed: